 If isComprehensive is absent it SHALL default to false.

 NOTE: This property is useful because tools are permitted to emit rules (§3.18.21), notifications (§3.18.22), or taxa (§3.18.23) properties that contain only those items relevant to the current run.
-For example, a tool might define hundreds of rules, but if a scan detects violations of only two of them, then the rules property (if it is present at all, which it need not be) need only contain metadata for those two rules.
+For example, a tool might define hundreds of rules, but if a scan detects violations of only two of them, then the rules property (if it is present at all, which it does not need to be) need only contain metadata for those two rules.

 So, for example, the author of a translation (§3.18.3) would want to work from a log file whose contents array includes "localizedData" and whose isComprehensive property is set to true.
 Similarly, the author of a policy (§3.18.4) would want to work from a log file whose contents array contains "nonLocalizedData" and whose isComprehensive property is set to true.